Flooristics, LLC

 Share Button

-Type 6 nylon is one of two types of nylon strands used in carpeting.
+Manufacturers use Type 6 nylon as one of the two types of nylon strands in carpeting.
 The other is type 6,6.
 They are so named because of their chemical components.
-Type 6 nylon is the most common synthetic carpet fiber and boasts color fastness, static resistance, durability and strength.
+Type 6 nylon is the most common synthetic carpet fiber and boasts color fastness, static resistance, durability, and strength.
 Carpets made from this kind of nylon come in a range of colors and prices, making them a fine choice for all kinds of applications.

 Filed Under: Carpet and Rugs Tagged With: carpet care, carpet nylon, carpeting, nylon carpet, nylon carpeting, type 6 nylon